 A cheaper option than buying a brand-new module is to buy a used module from another (scrapped) vehicle.
 If you buy a unit from another vehicle, be sure to match the part no, so it is unnecessary to re-program the module.

-If your car is a base model, then get apart from a base model, but it’s not guaranteed that no programming is needed because some base models have different configs.
+If your car is a base model, get apart from a base model, but it’s not guaranteed that no programming is needed because some base models have different configs.

 How to diagnose Mercedes SAM